sodic/daily-article/README.md

 $ cd daily-article
 $ ./install.sh
 ````
-2. Set your browser's startup page to `localhost:9000`
+2. Set your browser's startup page to `localhost:9000`.
+This is only the default port, you can change it by editing the [.env file](https://github.com/sodic/daily-article/blob/master/.env).

 Use `./uninstall.sh` for uninstalling.